 The unique cohort-based clinical program offers fellows the opportunity to develop clinical, research and academic expertise beyond the standard in specific areas of individual interest, through the NICHE’s Cohorts (Neonatal Abstinence Syndrome, Intestinal Rehabilitation, Cardiac, Hypoxic-Ischemic Encephalopathy, Extremely Low Birth Weight and Maternal Toxic Stress).
 The learning experience is further enriched through exposure to specialized programs, such as the robust congenital diaphragmatic hernia and neurosurgical programs, and the LifeLine Critical care transport program.
 Novel simulation-based learning modules complement didactics in daily interactive learning sessions led by core teaching faculty.
 The Neonatal-Perinatal Medicine Fellowship program also benefits from research collaboration throughout Johns Hopkins Medicine.

-Neonatal-Perinatal Medicine fellows starting in July 2018 on the St. Petersburg, Florida, campus will benefit from a new Research and Education Building, which will house the Johns Hopkins All Children’s Maternal, Fetal & Neonatal Institute, along with three other core institutes, the Heart Institute, the Brain Protection Sciences Institute, and the Cancer & Blood Disorders Institute, in an environment designed to promote collaboration, education and research.
+Neonatal-Perinatal Medicine fellows on the St. Petersburg, Florida, campus benefit from the dedicated Research and Education Building, which houses the Johns Hopkins All Children’s Maternal, Fetal & Neonatal Institute, along with other core institutes, the Heart Institute, the Institute for Brain Protection Sciences, the Cancer & Blood Disorders Institute, the Institute for Clinical and Translational Research and the Institute for Fundamental Biomedical Reseach in an environment designed to promote collaboration, education and research.

-The Johns Hopkins All Children’s Hospital Neonatal-Perinatal Fellowship Program will train two high-caliber fellows per class, nurturing a passion for exceptional and compassionate clinical care, while promoting individual academic and research goals.
+The Johns Hopkins All Children’s Hospital Neonatal-Perinatal Fellowship Program trains two high-caliber fellows per class, nurturing a passion for exceptional and compassionate clinical care, while promoting individual academic and research goals.
 Join us in developing tomorrow’s leaders in the field of Neonatal-Perinatal Medicine

 Innovative Learning Environment